mvysny/mvysny.github.io/_posts/2020-6-24-Vaadin-the-missing-guide.md

 also see
 [Vaadin Release Notes, section "Known Issues and Limitations" / "Performance"](https://github.com/vaadin/platform/releases/tag/14.2.1) - very well hidden Vaadin!!)

-Vaadin controls the web components by setting DOM HTML attributes, Polymer properties (kinda deprecated since Polymer will go away) and [Lit Properties](https://lit-element.polymer-project.org/guide/properties) (Vaadin 15+);
+Vaadin controls the web components from server side, by setting DOM HTML attributes, Polymer properties (kinda deprecated since Polymer will go away) and [Lit Properties](https://lit-element.polymer-project.org/guide/properties) (Vaadin 15+);
 Vaadin is also able to listen on DOM events and pass them through to the server-side.
 The Vaadin part responsible for this is called [Vaadin Flow](https://github.com/vaadin/flow/).